backups-obsidian/backup-obsidian/main/100 study-notes/102 AWS DVA/CloudFormation Template Components.md

 - Example: *Exporting* a value
 	- ![[attachments/Pasted image 20220518153418.png]]
 - To import the value we use `Fn::ImportValue function` or `!ImportValue`
+- Exporting and importing process:
+	- Create a cross-stack reference and use the *Export output field* to export the value.
+Then use `Fn:ImportValue` intrinsic function to import the value.

 > [!caution]- You *can't delete* a CloudFormation Stack if its outputs are being referenced by another CloudFormation stack
 > To delete it first, you need to *delete the other CloudFormation stacks that reference the exported outputs*, then delete it